fruit/sfDoctrineTablePlugin/README.markdown

       }
     }

-  Here is the default plugin configuration.
-All configuration options are used to find all PHP files where you keep a business logic.
+  Here is a default plugin configuration.
+All the configuration options are used to find all PHP files where you keep a business logic.

     [yaml]